americocunhajr/ElectroM/README.md

 ## Citing ElectroM

-We kindly ask users to cite the following reference in any publications reporting work done with **ElectroMech**:
+We kindly ask users to cite the following reference in any publications reporting work done with **ElectroM**:
 - *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset and J. M. Balthazar, On the reduction of nonlinear electromechanical systems, 2021*

 ```